dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 </tbody>
 </table>

 Table \@ref(tab:froc-meanings-table-diseased): Layout of mark-rating pairs on **diseased** cases, illustrating the locations of NL and LL ratings, corresponding to green and red circles, respectively, in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
 The first column is the case number.
 The second column has the number of lesions in the case.
 The third column has the location of NLs and the fourth column the corresponding ratings.
 The fifth column has the location of LLs and the sixth column the corresponding ratings.
-The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc). \* = unmarked lesion.
+The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc).
+UM = unmarked lesion.

 <table>
-<caption>(\#tab:froc-meanings-table-diseased)Layout of mark-rating pairs on diseased cases; the asterisk denotes an unmarked lesion.</caption>
+<caption>(\#tab:froc-meanings-table-diseased)Layout of mark-rating pairs on diseased cases; UM denotes an unmarked lesion.</caption>
  <thead>
   <tr>
    <th style="text-align:left;">  </th>